rsta2/circle-docs/docs/basic-system-services/system-log.rst

-2	LogWarning	Non-severe problem, component continues to work 3	LogNotice	Informative message, which is interesting for the system user 4	LogDebug	Message, which is only interesting for debugging this component
+2	LogWarning	Non-severe problem, component continues to work 3	LogNotice	Informative message, which is interesting for the system user 4	LogDebug	Message, which is only interesting for debugging this component 5	LogTrace	Message, which is only interesting to trace this component
 ======	==============	===============================================================

 	Set ``bOverwriteOldest`` to ``FALSE``, if you want to keep old log messages for ``Read()``, even when the text ring buffer is full (see :ref:`Read the log`).